thecoder08/thecoder08.github.io/index.md

 Click [here](gists.md) to see my weekly posts of gists.
 Click [here](math-shoot-download.md) to download Math Shoot.
 Click [here](servers.md) to post about Math Shoot servers you are hosting, or to look for one if you're too lazy to host one. ;)
 Click [here](world-archive.md) to get the world download for our Minecraft server, Neocraft.
+Click [here](robot.md) to add my discord bot, Ro.Bot.
 ## What I'm working on
 I've been reading about jailbreaking and iOS development.
 You should be able to find an app for iOS on my projects page!